bababubudev/Kliboard/README.md

 # Kliboard

 Kliboard is a simple text-saving application that allows users to create and manage text spaces with a specified duration for automatic removal.
 The application is built using Vite, React, and TypeScript for the frontend, while the backend utilizes Express.js and MongoDB for data storage.
+Visit this website [here](https://bababubudev.github.io/Kliboard/)

 ---
 ![image](https://github.com/bababubudev/Kliboard/assets/51091892/3c9be8af-6c0d-402d-8bee-86dcaec9e466)